CrazyMonkey333/CmPortfolio/README.md

 |F|1000 to 4999|2%|59%|
 |G|5000+|0.07%|86%|

-#### Recommendations

-For further research we recommend extracting NOAA wind data such as wind speed, gusts and potentially the wind directionality.
-We took a deep dive into NOAA wind data but discovered that the combined datasets were far too large to add to our existing dataframe.
-Wind is a great weather indicator, and because wind speed can feed fires, we believe that adding wind data would have added significant value to our models.
-Furthermore, vegetation data and environmental composition data which is available on Google’s Earth Engine’s LANDFIRE databases would play a significant part in telling a deeper story on a wildfire's destructive ability.
-Merging those features into our datasets was unfortunately out of reach due to the time restraints.
-This required setting up an account with Google and being accepted to use their engine, and then exploring data using JavaScript.
-It became too cumbersome for our efforts but there is potential for further exploration.
-We believe these features merged into our current dataset could expand it in a worthwhile manner.

 #### Tech Stack
 | Amazon AWS S3 | Amazon CLI | Boto3 | Matplotlib | Mpl_toolkits | Tensorflow |
 | Python3 | Seaborn | Sklearn | Sqlite | Statsmodels | Streamlit |